e-picsa/picsa-apps/libs/shared/src/modules/forms/components/base/README.md

 The base components are designed to make it easier to implement custom form value controls.

-Base components are designed to be inherited, providing any array of `selectOptions` where each entry contains a unique `id` property, and then a `selectOptionsHashmap` which contains the same data organised by id.
+Base components are designed to be inherited, providing any array of `selectOptions` where each entry contains a unique `id` property

 For example, the base select component can be extended to create a custom select component